01-edu/public/subjects/nesting-organs/README.md

 Modify your CSS file to add rulesets to `section` tags: `display` at "flex" and `justify-content` at "center" (this is to turn the `section` tags into [`flex` containers](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox), so the elements inside will be centered)

-Add also the following CSS to your `styles.css` file to see the freshly-added nested elements:
+Add also the following CSS to your CSS file to see the freshly-added nested elements:

 ```
 div,